 What could be plainer?
 No wonder Christ stated, “And he that overcomes, and keeps My works unto the end, to him will I give power over the nations: And he shall rule them with a rod of iron; as the vessels of a potter shall they be broken to shivers: even as I received of My Father” (Rev. 2:26-27) and, a few verses later, added, “To him that overcomes will I grant to sit with Me in My throne…” (3:21).

-The phrase “in My throne” is used because Christ understood that His throne is on this earth, unlike the Father’s, which is in heaven.
-Luke 1:32 shows that Christ will sit in Jerusalem on the Throne of David.
-(Also see Revelation 5:10, 20:4, Matthew 5:5, Psalm 25:12-13 and 37:11.)
-There is no doubt that when Christ Returns, the saints will rule with Him—on earth!
+The phrase “in My throne” is used because Christ understood that His throne is on this Earth, unlike the Father’s, which is in heaven.
+Luke 1:32 shows that Christ will first sit on the Throne of David when He returns.
+When Christ Returns to Jerusalem to take His own throne, the saints will continue ruling with Him—on earth!

 Let’s now examine a very important parable that Christ spoke so that people would understand the coming of the kingdom of God and the Christian’s responsibility to qualify in order to be part of it.